cliffordkleinsr/wav-transcription2-midi/README.md

 ### Transcribing
-To use the Model provided from `Jongwook onsets-and-frames` you need to modify one torch source file specifically `torch.nn.modules.rnn.py` by replacing it with the file at the root of the repositort aliased `rnn.py` then you can run the command:
+To use the Model provided from `Jongwook onsets-and-frames` you need to modify one torch source file specifically `torch.nn.modules.rnn.py` by replacing it with the file at the root of the repositort aliased `rnn.py`
+Download and Place the [model](https://drive.google.com/file/d/1Mj2Em07Lvl3mvDQCCxOYHjPiB-S0WGT1/view) at the root of the repository in your local directory.
+Then you can run the command:
 ```python
 python transcribe.py -i 'folder-with-wavs'
 ```